-3. Branch Office:

-Hariyana Ship Breakers Limited, Atlanta Building, Plot No 2171-72/C, Opp Joggers Park, G-1 Attabhai Road, Bhavnagar- 364991, Gujarat.
+Branch Office: Hariyana Ship Breakers Limited, Atlanta Building, Plot No 2171-72/C, Opp Joggers Park, G-1 Attabhai Road, Bhavnagar- 364991, Gujarat

-• Address for Correspondence:
+T. Address for Correspondence:

-All Member's correspondence should be forwarded to Link Intime India Private Limited, the Registrar and Transfer Agent of the Company or to the Company Secretary at the Registered Office of the Company at the addresses mentioned below.

-The Company's dedicated e-mail address for Members' Complaints and other communications is secretarial.inducto@gmail.com

-As stated in the SEBI circular dated November 7, 2022 with respect to redressal of investor grievances through the SEBI Complaints Redress System (SCORES) platform, whereby SEBI has made mandatory for investors to first take up their grievances for redressal with the Company and then register with SCORES in case the Company fails to redress the same, Members are requested to approach the Company directly at the first instance for their grievances.
+- 1. All Members' correspondence should be forwarded to Link Intime (India) Private Limited, the Registrar and Transfer Agent of the Company or to the Company Secretary at the Registered Office of the Company at the addresses mentioned below. - 2.
+The Company's dedicated e-mail address for Members' Complaints and other communications is secretarial.hariyana@gmail.com. - 3.
+As stated in the SEBI circular dated November 7, 2022 w.r.t. redressal of investor grievances through the SEBI Complaints Redressed Systems (SCORES) platform, whereby SEBI has made mandatory for investors to first take up their grievances for redressal with the Company and then register with SCORES, in case the Company fails to redress the same, Members are requested to approach the Company directly at the first instance for their grievances.

-Registrar and Share Transfer Agents (RTA) Link Intime India Private Limited
+Registrar and Share Transfer Agents (R&TA)

+Link Intime India Private Limited Unit: Hariyana Ship-Breakers Limited

 C-101, 247 Park, L.B.S.
-Marg, Vikhroli (West), Mumbai - 400 083
+Marg, Vikhroli (W), Mumbai - 400 083

-Ph: 022 - 49186270; Fax: 022 - 49186060;
+Ph: 022 - 49186270 Fax: 022 - 49186270

-Email: rnt.helpdesk@linkintime.co.in Website: www.linkintime.co.in Registered Office
+Email: rnt.helpdesk@linkintime.co.in